moebiussurfing/ofxSoundDevicesManager/README.md

 **openFrameworks** addon to easily handle selected system sound devices.

 **WORK IN PROGRESS**
 - ONLY MS WINDOWS YET.
-SHOULD ADD macOS APIs.
+SHOULD ADD macOS / Linux APIs.
 - USING MS DIRECTSHOW.
 ASIO OR WASAPI NO TESTED BUT COULD WORK.
 -